How to choose the right audio interface for your home studio

 Audio Interface resolutions explained

-Bit rates are a little different.
-Each bit is equal to roughly 6 decibels (dB) of dynamic range.
+Bit rate refers to the dynamic range of the audio, with each bit equalling about 6 decibels (dB) of dynamic range.
 That means a bit rate of 16 gives you 96 dB of range.
 24-bit is even better, with 144 dB.
+So again, a higher number is better here.
+Most audio interfaces have bit rates of either 16 or 24.

 What does simultaneous I/O mean and why does it matter?